webplatform/docs/tutorials/using_css_background_images/index.md

 ---
-title: using css background images
+title: Using CSS background images
+readiness: 'Ready to Use'
+summary: 'This article covers CSS backgrounds in detail: background color, image, repeat, attachment, and position.
+Near the end, it also looks at advanced techniques such as CSS sprites.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Ready to Use'
-summary: 'This article covers CSS backgrounds in detail: background color, image, repeat, attachment, and position.
-Near the end, it also looks at advanced techniques such as CSS sprites.'
 uri: 'tutorials/using css background images'

 ---
-# Using CSS background images

-## Summary
+## <span>Summary</span>

 This article covers CSS backgrounds in detail: background color, image, repeat, attachment, and position.
 Near the end, it also looks at advanced techniques such as CSS sprites.

-## Introduction
+## <span>Introduction</span>

 Admit it!
 Since the first article in the [Web Standards Curriculum](http://www.w3.org/wiki/Web_Standards_Curriculum), you’ve been excited to learn how to make your site look fierce and fabulous.
 Maybe you even skipped ahead to this section?